Generate a Model

 Advanced Analyses Feature

-The Dragon1 Viewer supports analyzing a model that you are watching.
-Meaning you can match or compare it with other (reference) models or check compliance of the model with regards to rules.
-To do this click on the Report button and select the report you need.
+The Dragon1 Viewer supports analyzing a model you are watching.
+This means you can match or compare it with other (reference) models or check compliance with the model about rules.
+To do this, click the Report button and select your required report.